chadrem/tribe/README.md

     # Shutdown the actors.
     10.times do |i|
       actor = Tribe.registry["my_actor_#{i}"]
-      actor.enqueue(:shutdown)
+      actor.shutdown!
     end

 ## Futures

-As mentioned above, message passing with the "enqueue" method is asynchronous and always returns nil.
+As mentioned above, message passing with the Actable#message! method is asynchronous and always returns nil.
 This can be a pain since in many cases you will be interested in the result.
-The "enqueue_future" method helps solve this problem by returning a Tribe::Future object instead of nil.
+The Actable#future! method solves this problem by returning a Tribe::Future object instead of nil.
 You can then use this object to obtain the result when it becomes available.
-Tribe includes two types of futures (blocking and non-blocking), which are

 #### Non-blocking

 Non-blocking futures are asynchronous and use callbacks.
-No waiting for a result is involved.
-The actor will continue to process other events.
+No waiting for a result is involved and the actor will continue to process other events.

     class ActorA < Tribe::Actor
     private